Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/snap.rst

    Multiple snapping targets.

-Once transforming a selection with Snapping on (not just with the :kbd:`Ctrl` key held), you can press :kbd:`A` to mark the current snapping point, then proceed to mark as many other snapping points as you wish and the selection will be snapped to the average location of all the marked points.
+Once transforming a selection with Snapping on (not just when holding :kbd:`Ctrl`), you can press :kbd:`A` to mark the current snapping point, then proceed to mark as many other snapping points as you wish and the selection will be snapped to the average location of all the marked points.